Andrade-Diego/CS499/TensorFlowAPI/README.md

 ```

 ### Installing
+Due to the many changes made to the forked object detection repository linked here, a lot of the necessary steps to prepare this specific object detection environment are not required and thus, not mentioned.
+If you are curious about some of these steps, reference the "Loose Instructions:" shown above.

 A step by step series of examples that tell you how to get a development env running.